FREQUENTLY ASKED QUESTIONS

-The Town will contribute the $5 million without raising taxes for the construction of the Multiplex.
-This money is coming from the Federal Gas Tax and Recreation Infrastructure Levy.
-The recreation facility levy will be cancelled and replaced with a general borrowing levy named the Multiplex Levy, specific to raising the $5 million.
+The Town will contribute the $5 million without raising taxes for the construction of the Community Resource Center.
+This money is coming from the General Reserve and Recreation Infrastructure Levy.
+The recreation levy has been cancelled and replaced with a general borrowing levy named the Community Resource Center Levy, specific to raising the $5 million.

 What does your fundraising plan look like?

-Clare Braun is both the Chair of the Friends of the Plex and he is leading the fundraising team.
+Clare Braun is the Chair of both the Friends of the CRC and the fundraising team.
 Together, with other volunteers, they are hoping to secure donations from individuals, the business community, through foundations, and from our agriculture sector and church community.
-They also plan to sell naming rights and, as mentioned earlier, will be pursuing both levels of government for funding.
+Naming rights to features on the complex are also available.

-When and where will the multi-use facility and new arena be built?
+When and where will the Community Resource Center be built?

-The multi-use facility and arena will be constructed next to the existing arena on Arena road.
-Construction is scheduled to begin in Spring 2018 once all funding is in place, which we expect will take at least 12-18 months.
+The Community Resource Center will be constructed between the new high school and arena on Centre Street.
+Construction is scheduled to begin in Spring 2019 once all funding is in place, which we expect will take at least 18 months.

 What will happen to the old arena?